-- 27. This matter relates to the Regulatory/Legal/Compliance risk category.
-It is associated with RISK00031 Ineffective management and governance over legislative compliance within the QLDC Risk Register.
-This risk has been assessed as having a low inherent risk rating. - 28.
-The approval of the recommended option will support the Council by allowing us to avoid the risk.
-This shall be achieved by ensuring operational processes are consistent with legal and regulatory requirements to support education and enforcement actives.
+- 26. This matter relates to the Regulatory/Legal/Compliance risk category.
+It is associated with RISK10021 Ineffective operations and maintenance of property or infrastructure assets within the QLDC Risk Register.
+This risk has been assessed as having a low residual risk rating. - 27.
+The approval of the recommended option will allow Council to avoid the risk.
+This will be achieved by This shall be achieved by ensuring operational processes are consistent with legal and regulatory requirements to support education and enforcement actives.